-Since 2022, U.S. issuers subject to ISS' research and vote recommendations can verify more than 400 governance and compensation datapoints via the ISS data verification portal.
+Since 2022, U.S. issuers subject to ISS' research and vote recommendations have been able each year to verify more than 400 governance and compensation datapoints via the ISS data verification portal.
 This mechanism allows companies to review, verify, and provide feedback on core data used by ISS in preparing governance research reports and recommendations.